Hearts of Palm Pasta

 There are many reasons why hearts of palm noodles are the preferred keto noodle.
 Here are some of the main perks.

-• Gluten free – These noodles are not wheat noodles or make from wheat products containing gluten.
+• Gluten free – These noodles are not wheat noodles or made from wheat products containing gluten.
 They are 100% made from palm hearts.

 • Low calories – Only 25 calories per serving!

-• Low carb – There are 2 g net carbs and 4 g total carbs per serving of hearts of palm noodles.
+• Low carb – There are 2 g net carbs and 4 g total carbs per serving.

 • Easy to prepare – Simply cut open the package and use!
 It’s that easy.

-• Appearance – These low carb noodles have a slight yellowish brown hue to them and look like actual wheat based pasta.
+• Appearance – These noodles have a slight yellowish brown hue to them and look like actual wheat based pasta.

 • Flavor – Hearts of palm pasta has a mild neutral flavor.
 There is a slight artichoke resemblance that some recognize when eating.

-• Don’t smell – This pasta doesn’t have a strange stinky chemical order unlike shirataki noodles.
+• Don’t smell – This pasta doesn’t have a strange stinky chemical odor unlike shirataki noodles.

-• Texture – This keto pasta doesn’t have a rubbery like other noodles made from the konjac plant.
+• Texture – This pasta doesn’t have a rubbery feel like other noodles made from the konjac plant.
 Palm spaghetti has a softer texture.

 a plate of palm noodles topped with lettuce and tomato slices